 You don't need to look far to see the repercussions when a business fails to protect sensitive information.
-Equifax, Adobe, Target were all victims of significant data breaches that resulted in a massive blow to its reputation and its stock, which dropped 33 percent in a matter of days.
+Equifax, Adobe, Target were all victims of significant data breaches that resulted in a massive blow to their reputation and bottom line.
+[Learn the most effective ways of how to manage your online reputation.]

 Data breaches and fraud are problems for businesses of every size, affecting over 25% of businesses with an average fraud loss of $38,000.
 That’s enough to push many small businesses into bankruptcy.